 Quake damage everywhere: tilted power poles; cracked, liquefactioned pavements; blue, plastic, water pipes on pavements; roadside, green or black, plastic, sewage tanks; toppled garden walls; toppled house walls; overgrown gardens; abandoned houses, curtains closed; wood propped walls; tarped roofs; boarded walls & windows; toppled chimneys; cracked, liquefactioned driveways; closed garages; rubbish in gardens & on pavements; Council, plastic, rubbish bins in gardens; demolition sites.

 Alongside Avonside Dr the gravel repaired, raised stop bank separated Avondale roads from Avon River & stopped green zoned Avondale from drowning.

 22.02.12.
-Red zone portaloo & Avon River stop bank, cnr Avonside Dr / Alloway St
+Red zone, green portaloo & Avon River stop bank, cnr Avonside Dr / Alloway St

 22.02.12.
 Red zone house, Alloway St

 22.02.12.
 Post quake, house demolition site, cnr Alloway St / Avondale Rd

 Significant that sunny day were 1 000s of flowers people put on orange, plastic, road cones in red zone areas & on other roads I passed, like River Rd & Dallington Tce: agapanthus, hydrangeas, roses, lilies, many other flowers & fern leaves.
 Rosemary for remembrance too.
 Posies on power poles also honoured the dead.

 19 images, Prestwick St:

 22.02.12.
 Red zone house, cnr Prestwick St / Avonside Dr

 22.02.12.
 Quake trashed, red zone house, Prestwick St